0 Views

 "If you could both each just one piece I'd be very grateful, I have a long way ahead and I cannot stay without any food".

-"Sure, no problem", said my father after some thinking.
+"Sure, no problem", said my father.

 "Can you make a fire?", asked the stranger.